lidofinance/dual-governance/docs/mechanism.md

 ### Normal state

 The Normal state is the state the mechanism is designed to spend the most time within.
-The DAO can submit the approved proposals to the DG and execute them after the standard timelock of `ProposalExecutionMinTimelock` days passes since the proposal's submission.
+The DAO can submit the approved proposals to the DG and execute them provided that the proposal being executed is not cancelled and was submitted more than `ProposalExecutionMinTimelock` days ago.

 **Transition to Veto Signalling**.
 If, while the state is active, the following condition becomes true: